 Replica Trophies for Champions

 In addition to the Claret Jug, each Open Championship winner is presented with a replica trophy to keep as a permanent reminder of their victory.
 These replica trophies are made to the exact specifications of the original trophy, ensuring that each champion has a tangible symbol of their achievement.
-The replica trophies also serve as a way to share the prestige of the Open Championship with family, friends, and fans alike.
+The replica trophies give champions a permanent keepsake of their victory.

-Despite these changes over time, the Claret Jug remains one of the most iconic trophies in all of sports, a symbol of excellence and achievement in the world of golf.
+Despite these changes, the Claret Jug remains one of the most iconic trophies in all of sports.

 Notable Moments in Claret Jug History